KB-iGOT/telegram-support-bot/README.md

    REDIS_INDEX=your-redis-index
    ```
    **Note:** This telegram bot only supports the following languages: en, bn, gu, hi, kn, ml, mr, or, pa, ta, te.

+   You can find further configuration parameters in `src/core/config.py`.

 ## Usage